Photo above: San Marzano tomatoes, perfect for dehydrating tomatoes in halves.

 3. After you cut out the white part, sprinkle seasonings onto each tomato half, and then gently push the seasonings down into the juicy middle sections of the tomatoes with a knife or spoon.
 Of course, you can dry tomatoes sans seasonings.

-Photo above: San Marzano tomatoes L-R, 1.
+Photo: San Marzano tomatoes L-R, 1.
 Cut in half.
 2. White part removed.
 3. Seasonings rubbed in.

 You can add any seasonings that you like.
 The mix below will give the tomatoes an Italian flair, and your kitchen will smell wonderful while the tomatoes are drying.